Sporting Director and Head Coach

 - Named the Revolution’s sporting director and the club’s eighth head coach on May 14, 2019.

-- Reached the MLS Cup final in seven of 15 seasons as an MLS head coach, with a record 35 MLS Cup Playoff wins and 54 postseason games coached.
+- Reached the MLS Cup final seven times, winning five, and won a record 35 MLS Cup Playoff games.

-- Built a dynasty over 18 seasons as head coach at the University of Virginia, winning five NCAA Division-1 National Championships and six ACC titles.
+- Built a collegiate dynasty over 18 seasons at the University of Virginia, winning five NCAA Division I National Championships and six ACC titles.

-Bruce Arena is entering his third season as Sporting Director and Head Coach of the New England Revolution after his appointment to the position on May 14, 2019.
-The five-time MLS Cup winner is the eighth head coach in club history and oversees all soccer operations for the New England Revolution, including head coaching duties, roster management, scouting, and the oversight of Revolution II and the Revolution Academy.
+Bruce Arena is entering his fifth season as Sporting Director and Head Coach of the New England Revolution after his appointment to the position on May 14, 2019.
+The five-time MLS Cup winner is the eighth head coach in club history and oversees all soccer operations for the New England Revolution, including head coaching duties, roster management, scouting, and oversight of the club’s development system including Revolution II and the Revolution Academy.

-In his first two seasons at the helm in New England, Arena has led the Revolution to consecutive MLS Cup Playoff appearances, including a berth in the Eastern Conference Final in his first full season in New England.
-He made his return to the MLS postseason in 2019 by leading one of the most remarkable turnarounds in league history.
-After a 2-8-2 start had the Revolution sitting in last place in MLS, Arena went unbeaten in his first eight games on the sidelines and helped New England reach the postseason, ending a three-year drought for the club.
+In 2020, his first full season in New England, Arena led the Revolution to the Eastern Conference Final.
+Arena’s impact in New England was immediatley evident upon his arrival in Foxborough.
+Arena made his return to the MLS postseason in 2019 by leading one of the most remarkable turnarounds in league history.
+After a 2-8-2 start had the Revolution sitting in last place in MLS, Arena went unbeaten in his first eight games at the helm and helped New England reach the postseason, ending a three-year drought for the club.
+The team’s historic renaissance came despite Arena only making one in-season addition to the roster, bringing in future MLS Best XI striker Gustavo Bou, who won the 2022 Revolution Golden Boot.

-The Long Island, N.Y. native joined the Revolution with one of the most decorated coaching careers in American soccer history that has spanned more than 40 seasons at the collegiate, professional, and international levels.
-Arena’s MLS resume includes a record five MLS Cup titles, three Supporters’ Shields, seven conference championships, one U.S. Open Cup title, and one Concacaf Champions' Cup.
-He has reached the MLS Cup final in seven of his 15 seasons coaching in the league.
-Arena has earned three MLS Coach of the Year selections, tied for the most all-time, first winning the honor in 1997 with D.C.
+A native of Long Island, N.Y., Arena joined the Revolution with one of the most decorated coaching resumes in American soccer history that has spanned more than four decades at the collegiate, professional, and international levels.
+Arena’s MLS resume includes a record five MLS Cup titles, four Supporters’ Shields, seven conference championships, one U.S. Open Cup title, and one Concacaf Champions’ Cup.
+He has reached the MLS Cup final in seven of his 16 seasons coaching in the league.
+Arena has earned four MLS Coach of the Year selections, most recently after the Revolution’s record-setting 2021 campaign.
+He first won the award in 1997 with D.C.
 United before being recognized in 2009 and 2011 with the LA Galaxy.

-With more than 250 combined regular season and postseason wins in MLS to date, and a regular season record of 218-131-105 (.596), Arena is the league’s winningest active head coach.
-He is one of two coaches in league history to have surpassed 200 regular season wins and 700 career points, along with Sigi Schmid.
-Arena is the league’s all-time leader in MLS Cup Playoff games coached with 54 (35-13-6), while his 35 playoff wins are also the most in league history.
+With 285 combined regular season (250) and postseason (35) wins in MLS entering the 2022 season, and a regular season record of 250-147-124 (.598), Arena is the league’s all-time winningest head coach and owns the best winning percentage in MLS history (min.
+100 games coached).
+Arena is the league’s all-time leader in MLS Cup Playoff games coached with 55 (35-13-7), while his 35 playoff wins are also the most in league history.

 Before his time in the professional ranks, Arena began his head coaching career with one season at the University of Puget Sound (1976), before being named the head coach at the University of Virginia in 1978.
 During his decorated 18-year tenure at Virginia, he led the Cavaliers to five NCAA Division-1 National Championships, including four in a row from 1991-94, as well as six ACC Men’s Soccer titles (1988, 1991-95).
 While at Virginia, Arena coached a number of American soccer legends, including Claudio Reyna, John Harkes, and current D.C.
 United Head Coach Ben Olsen.